rtek1000/Datalogger_2039/README.md

 ## Features:
 - 12-bit temperature sensor [DS18B20 from -55°C to +125°C (-67°F to +257°F)]
 - - Needs two cycles to reset fault (Cycle 1: Start converting; Cycle 2: Read)
+- 16-bit temperature sensor [TMP117 from -55°C to 150°C and from 0°C to 85°C for letter M code)]
 - Short circuit protection for sensors (power and data line).
 - Short-circuit protection for the USB ports (power line).
 - 56 characters channel label.